near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

       1. Give Docker at least 4GB of memory
       1. Select "Apply & Restart"
       1. Wait until the whale icon in the bottom-left corner is green once more
-1. Visit [this link](https://docs.kurtosistech.com/installation.html) to install the Kurtosis CLI (or upgrade it to latest if it's already installed)

 ### Launch the local NEAR cluster in Kurtosis {#launching-cluster}